 About Dion Pride…

-Dion started singing and playing guitar by the age of five.
-He began five years of classical and modern piano when he was eight years old, played drums at ten, played bass at twelve and started performing when he turned fourteen.
+Dion Pride started singing and playing guitar by the age of five.
+Dion Pride began five years of classical and modern piano when he was eight years old, played drums at ten, played bass at twelve and started performing when he turned fourteen.

-In 1979, 'The Double McGuffin', a film written, produced and directed by Joe Camp, starred Ernest Borgnine and George Kennedy, alongside a group of young actors, some of whom later became quite famous, including Lisa Whelchel, who would go on to star in the sitcom 'The Facts of Life'.
-Elke Sommer and NFL stars Ed 'Too Tall' Jones and Lyle Alzado also appear in smaller roles.
+In 1979, ‘The Double McGuffin’, a film written, produced and directed by Joe Camp, starred Ernest Borgnine (24 January 1917 – Sunday 8 July 2012) and George Kennedy (Wednesday 18 February 1925 – Sunday 28 February 2016), alongside a group of young actors, some of whom later became quite famous, including Lisa Whelchel, who would go on to star in the sitcom ‘The Facts of Life’.
+Elke Sommer and NFL stars Ed ‘Too Tall’ Jones and Lyle Alzado also appear in smaller roles.

 The film also included a young Vincent Spano, as well as Dion Pride.
-An opening narration is provided by Orson Welles (), while the cast was rounded out by Chicago native Michael Gerard, and Dallas area child actors Greg Hodges and Jeff Nicholson.
+An opening narration was provided by Orson Welles (6 May 1915 – Thursday 10 October 1985), while the cast was rounded out by Chicago native Michael Gerard, and Dallas area child actors Greg Hodges and Jeff Nicholson.

 Dion Pride attended North Texas State Music College and engineered for Cecca Sound recording studio in Dallas for four years.
-Dion's demos are legendary, playing and singing all of the parts himself.
+Dion Pride’s demos are legendary, playing and singing all of the parts himself.

 Dion Pride connects with crowds of all types and works feverishly to win the same approval ratings and strong reputation his father has enjoyed for years.
-Adoring Charley Pride fans have quickly jumped on board with Dion and show no signs of wavering as they help him to also become a mainstay entertainer.
+Adoring Charley Pride (Friday 18 March 1934 – Saturday 12 December 2020) fans have quickly jumped on board with Dion Pride and show no signs of wavering as they help him to also become a mainstay entertainer.

 Dion Pride played lead guitar for his father and entertained the troops on USO tours in Panama, Honduras, Guantanamo Bay and the island of Antigua.
-Dion has also sung and performed for audiences around the world in countries such as England, Ireland, Scotland and Canada, as well as all the continental United States.
+Dion Pride has also sung and performed for audiences around the world in a number of countries, including England, Ireland, Scotland and Canada, as well as all the continental United States.

 ‘America The Great’